Frequently asked questions

 in the navigation bar at the top of the screen.
 This will bring up a list of all available surveys.
 Next, to find more information for a survey, click on the link on the name of the survey.
 This will take you to the Survey Page

 .
-At the top of this page you will find a brief description of the survey, who the survey author(s) are and a link providing access to the response rate overview.
-Below that you will see a table of modules.
+At the top of this page you will find a brief description of the survey, who the survey author(s) are, and below that you will see a table of modules.

 To go into an individual module, simply click on the name of the module.
 This will open the Module Page